Sunday, November 30, 2014

 As you learned last week, ol’ Unk had a great Wednesday night, part of Thursday, and a spectacular Friday.
 The folks who’d been onsite since Tuesday had had yet another whole evening of deep sky craziness.
 As you also heard last week, that created a problem for your old Uncle.
 What would I do with a Saturday night that was also going to be a good one?
 My observing list was finis.

 I could always take one more tour of the summer/fall showpieces, you know, M13, M27, M15, M31, yadda-yadda-yadda.
 But that didn’t seem too productive a way to spend one of our increasingly rare dark and clear nights.
 Well, OK.
 What did I have going on when it came to visual observing projects?
-There was my Messier Album series, but that required the services of a 4-inch refractor, and I’d decided—maybe foolishly—against carrying one to DSRSG 2014.
+There was my Messier Album series, but that required the services of a my 5-inch ETX-125, Charity Hope Valentine, and I’d decided—maybe foolishly—against bringing her to DSRSG 2014.

 That left only one recent and incomplete visual project, Project Scotty, my (proposed) quest to (maybe) observe all the objects in Deep Sky Wonders, the book Steve O’Meara compiled from Walter Scott Houston’s legendary Sky & Telescope column.
 Seemed like that might do the trick for Saturday.
 I hadn’t put an aperture limit on the scopes I’d use for Project Scotty, and I’d hardly begun it, being only five objects into a list that contained nearly 500 DSOs.